ZhengOwen888/Learn-CPP/01-cpp_basics/cpp_basics.md

 - Objects - represent a region of storage (RAM or CPU register)
 - Variables - named memory location which store a value
 - Identifier - name used to identify programming elements (variables, functions, classes, etc.)

+## 1.4 Variable Assignment and Initialization

+### Initialization and Assignment

+- Initialization - gives a variable initial value right when it is created
+- Assignment - gives a variable a value after it was created

+## 1.5 iostream: cout, cin, and endl